 '''

-/usr/bin/df -k /tmp
+bdf /tmp

 '''

-If there is less than 1 GB of disk space available in the /tmp directory, then complete one of the following steps:
+If there is less than 7 GB of disk space available in the /tmp directory, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory to make available the disk space required. - Set the TEMP and TMPDIR environment variables when setting the oracle user's environment. - Extend the file system that contains the /tmp directory.
-If necessary, contact your system administrator for information about extending file systems.
+- Delete unnecessary files from the /tmp directory to make available the disk space required. - Extend the file system that contains the /tmp directory.
+If necessary, contact your system administrator for information about extending file systems. - To determine the amount of free disk space on the system, enter the following command: